Leo Fernandes

-Leonardo Fernandes (born 23 December 1991) is a Brazilian professional footballer who plays as a midfielder for the Tampa Bay Rowdies in the United Soccer League.
+Leonardo Fernandes (born 23 December 1991) is a former Brazilian professional footballer who played as a midfielder.

 Early life

 Fernandes was born in São Paulo but raised in North Babylon, New York, and played at Stony Brook University from 2009 to 2012.
 In his senior season at Stony Brook, the left-footed Fernandes started all 18 matches and led his team in goals (9) and assists (7).
 He was selected to the 2012 All-America East first team and named America East Midfielder of the Year for the third consecutive season.
 Fernandes left Stony Brook as the team's all-time leader in points scored.

 Career

 Philadelphia Union

 On 22 January 2013, Fernandes was selected as the 62nd overall pick in the 2013 MLS Supplemental Draft by Philadelphia Union.
 He signed with the club on 1 March 2013.
 Serving mostly as a reserve role for the Union for his first season, Fernandes began to break into the starting line-up during the 2014 season, scoring twice.